2020PB/police-brutality/all-locations.md

 Additional images show foam bullets & tear gas canisters used during protests.
 It should be noted that the mayor of Portland, with the backing of a federal judge, issued a restriction on tear gas: to be used only when a life is at risk.

-tags: tear-gas, flashbangs, journalist, projectile, foam-bullets, shoot
+tags: tear-gas, flashbangs, journalist, projectile, foam-bullets, shoot, protestor, legal-observer

 id: or-portland-28